MatevzMiscic/RubiksCube/README.md

 - At the moment, only second phase of kociemba's algorithm uses symmetry reduction, to save space.
 I have to implement it in Thistlethwaite's algorithm and in the first phase.
 - Use distance modulo 3 in pruning tables of Thistlethwaite's algorithm.
-- Compress 5 positions to byte instead of 4 in pruning tables.
+- Compress 5 positions to a byte instead of 4 in pruning tables.
 Currently each position takes 2 bits.
+- Converter from colors to cube for smaller Rubik's cube
-- Add performance to readme
+- Add performance review of Kociemba's algorithm to readme